-For more details about the implementation of the Import Project Data REST API, access the Code Insight Swagger documentation.
-To do so, click the icon in the upper right corner of the Code Insight Web UI, select Help, and click the REST API Guide link.
+For more details about the implementation of the Import Project Data REST API, access the Code Insight Swagger

 Option to Create Empty Inventory

 The import Web UI and REST interface provide an option to specify whether "empty" system-generated inventory items are still processed in the target project during the import.
 Empty inventory items either have no file associations in the data file to be imported or do have associated files in the import data file but no matching paths or MD5s for these files in the target project codebase (also see Complete vs Partial Paths in the Import Path-Matching Process).